-The third technique is achieved by using metal arc slitter inside the arc chute.
+- The third technique is achieved by using metal arc slitter inside the arc chute.
 The main arc chute is divided into numbers of small compartments by using metallic separation plates.
 These metallic separation plates are actually the arc splitters and each of the small compartments behaves as individual mini arc chute.
-In this system the initial arc is split into a number of series arcs, each of which will have its won mini arc chute.
-So each of the split arcs has its won cooling and lengthening effect due to its won mini arc chute and hence individual split arc voltage becomes high.
-These collectively, make the over all arc voltage, much higher than the system voltage.
+In this system the initial arc is split into a number of series arcs, each of which will have its own mini arc chute.
+So each of the split arcs has its own cooling and lengthening effect due to its own mini arc chute and hence individual split arc voltage becomes high.
+These collectively, make the overall arc voltage, much higher than the system voltage.

 This was working principle of air circuit breaker now we will discuss in details the operation of ACB in practice.

-Although this type of circuit breakers have become obsolete for medium voltage application, but they are still preferable choice for high current rating in low voltage application.
+Although these types of circuit breakers have become obsolete for medium voltage application, but they are still preferable choice for high current rating in low voltage application.

 Air Blast Circuit Breaker